camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 Using HTTPS does not solve this vulnerability, as the TLS termination points are not necessarily the same as the API endpoints themselves.

-The classification of data tagged as sensitive should be assessed for each API project, but might include the following examples:
+The classification of data tagged as sensitive SHOULD be assessed for each API project, but might include the following examples:
--  phone number (MSISDN) must be cautiously handled as it is not solely about the number itself, but also knowing something about what transactions are being processed for that customer
+-  phone number (MSISDN) MUST be cautiously handled as it is not solely about the number itself, but also knowing something about what transactions are being processed for that customer
 -  localisation information (such as latitude & longitude) associated with a device identifier as it allows the device, and hence customer, location to be known
 -  physical device identifiers, such as IP addresses, MAC addresses or IMEI

-In such cases, it is recommended to use one of the following methods to transfer the sensitive data:
+In such cases, it is RECOMMENDED to use one of the following methods to transfer the sensitive data:
 - When using `GET`, transfer the data using headers, which are not routinely logged or cached
 - Use `POST` instead of `GET`, with the sensitive data being embedded in the request body which, again, is not routinely logged or cached

 When the `POST` method is used:
 - the resource in the path MUST be a verb (e.g. `retrieve-location` and not `location`) to differentiate from an actual resource creation
-- the request body itself MUST be a JSON object and MUST be required, even if all properties are optional
+- the request body itself MUST be a JSON object and MUST be `required`, even if all properties are optional

 It is also fine to use POST instead of GET:
 - to bypass technical limitations, such as URL character limits (if longer than 4k characters) or passing complex objects in the request
-- for operations where the response should not be kept cached, such as anti-fraud verifications or data that can change asynchronously (such as status information)
+- for operations where the response SHOULD NOT be kept cached, such as anti-fraud verifications or data that can change asynchronously (such as status information)

 ### 6.6.
 Scope Naming

-To correctly define the scopes, when creating them, the following recommendations should be taken:
+To correctly define the scopes, when creating them, the following recommendations SHOULD be taken:
-- **Appropriate granularity** - scopes should be granular enough to match the types of resources and permissions you want to grant
+- **Appropriate granularity** - scopes SHOULD be granular enough to match the types of resources and permissions you want to grant
-- **Use a common nomenclature for all resources** - scopes must be descriptive names and that there is no conflict between the different resources
+- **Use a common nomenclature for all resources** - scopes MUST be descriptive names and that there is no conflict between the different resources
 - **Use the kebab-case nomenclature** to define API names, resources, and scope permissions
 - **Use ":" a separator** between API name, protected resources, event-types and grant-levels for consistency